 Our cumulative experience with a variety of publishing platforms and the wide range of skills we provide allows us to deliver turnkey solutions to aspiring writers and emerging authors.

 As a board chair of Charleston’s Center for Women, she is a moderator for the Center’s Women’s Writer Series, and conducts seminars for the South Carolina Women’s Business Center on website marketing and image branding.
-She is also past producer, alongside team member Bren McClain, of the South Carolina Writers Workshop (SCWW) Conference in Myrtle Beach, SC.
+She is also past producer, alongside team member Bren McClain, of the South Carolina Writers Workshop (SCWW) Conference in Myrtle Beach, SC, and the co-creator of PubSense Summit.

 Stauch is a certified executive coach, an award-winning essayist and fiction writer, and author of four non-fiction books.
 She is working on completion of a novel set in her hometown of Chicago, IL.

-As a team member of Where Writers Win, Haskins has created a series of author templates that allow for the implementation of custom websites emerging authors at a fraction of the custom website price, while still allowing full functionality, training, and the ability for authors to consistently update their own website easily to keep content relevant.
+As a team member of Where Writers Win, Buddin designs author websites through our created series of author templates that allow for the implementation of custom websites emerging authors at a fraction of the custom website price, while still allowing full functionality, training, and the ability for authors to consistently update their own website easily to keep content relevant.

 Brenda McClain: McClain Communications